zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 ## Networking

-### [1] Configure inbound IP on your VM (Optional)
+**Optional**: Configure inbound IP on your VM (Unmarked)

 This can be done in a number of ways, but we are going to use NAT port mapping.
 When a VM is created, it defaults to creating a single NAT interface.
 Here, VirtualBox is used as an example.

 [1] Turn off a specific VM you want to configure.

-[2] In the VirtualBox Manager, select the VM, click Settings and then Network.
+[2] In the VirtualBox Manager, select the VM, click `Settings` and then `Network`.
 Choose Adapter 1 that should have been configured as NAT.
-Click on Advanced and then Port Forwarding.
+Click on `Advanced` and then `Port Forwarding`.
 Set up 1 rule:
    Use the host IP 127.0.0.1 and host port 2222 and map that to Guest Port 22

-[3] You can test the NAT'd port by seeing if you can access it from your hostOS.
-Enable ssh to the VM by installing **sshd** as follows:
+[3] You can test the NAT'd port by seeing if you can access it from your host OS.
+Enable SSH to the VM by installing **sshd** as follows:

 ```
 sudo apt install tasksel